 - Bear in mind that we don't all have the same levels of digital competence or enjoyment of digital communication.
-Whilst most staff are finding that M365 Teams, Zoom and so on are fairly intuitive, those new to them may take a little time to get used to this form of communication.
+Whilst most staff find that M365 Teams, Zoom and so on are fairly intuitive, those new to them may take a little time to get used to this form of communication.
 Accept that people are going to have to dip in and out of conference calls because of other pressures - When using email, try not to 'Reply All' with acknowledgement messages such as 'thanks' or 'great'.
 It means people think they have more emails to respond to than they have, which can in itself be a stressor - Don't be tempted to overuse 'bcc' and 'cc' on emails, in an effort to stay connected, in order to keep everyone informed.
 It's probably more likely that you will simply extend your colleagues' working day as they have more emails to read

 - Find a balance between synchronous ('respond immediately') and asynchronous ('respond later') communications.
-IM and group-messaging apps are great for keeping connected and for less formal communications, but bear in mind that: - staff with more reflective approaches may prefer to digest the information and not feel under pressure to respond immediately - many of our neurodivergent colleagues in particular find that a constant stream of chat messages and emails expecting an immediate response is an unnecessary stressor and distraction - especially at the current time, we should avoid presenteeism and not feel under pressure to be constantly 'at our desks' - when you say you'll check in with someone 'at lunchtime' or 'at the end of the day', remember that what they consider to be lunchtime or the end of their working day may be very different from yours - be as precise as you can to avoid misunderstandings - If keeping on top of your email correspondence is proving to be a challenge because of other priorities, we encourage you to make regular and frequent use of an automated reply that, at times when you are not working, lets people know your working arrangements and when they might expect a response - Try to be as clear and concise in your emails as possible, to avoid taking up unnecessary time in someone's day.
+IM and group-messaging apps are great for keeping connected and for less formal communications, but bear in mind that: - staff with more reflective approaches may prefer to digest the information and not feel under pressure to respond immediately - many of our neurodivergent colleagues in particular find that a constant stream of Chat messages and emails expecting an immediate response is an unnecessary stressor and distraction; use the "Chat" function on MS Teams with sensitivity, especially outside meetings and be aware that extensive use of the Chat function can result in some individuals feeling overwhelmed - especially at the current time, we should avoid presenteeism and not feel under pressure to be constantly 'at our desks' - when you say you'll check in with someone 'at lunchtime' or 'at the end of the day', remember that what they consider to be lunchtime or the end of their working day may be very different from yours - be as precise as you can to avoid misunderstandings - If keeping on top of your email correspondence is proving to be a challenge because of other priorities, we encourage you to make regular and frequent use of an automated reply that, at times when you are not working, lets people know your working arrangements and when they might expect a response - Try to be as clear and concise in your emails as possible, to avoid taking up unnecessary time in someone's day.
 You might not always be able to meet the 'five sentences' standard, but you can probably come closer to it than you think - Ask yourself 'Is my message going to be useful and effective?' before you press Send